gedrutten/Portfolio/content/3644QCA/Day2.md

 We tried to tip them when we paid the bill, but they wouldn't take it.
 The tip ended up paying for our cab rides home.

-Apparently the KFC was delicious too - they give you some sort of portugese tart with your meal.
+Apparently the KFC was delicious too - they give you some sort of Portugese tart with your meal.